Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Drawing on the wedding banquet parable, I welcome nearly anyone who wants to hang out with me.
 I’m unconcerned with wealth, status, position, or educational achievement.
 Accept my invitation and you’re my friend — almost always.

 However, I can’t ignore the person who won’t play by basic rules of etiquette, like the wedding guest who won’t put on wedding clothes.
 It’s not that he lacks sophistication or understanding or access to the right gear.
 He simply refuses to adhere to acceptable behavior.

 I don’t have a lot of rules by which I deem others worthy or unworthy of my time or attention.
-But certain traits disqualify someone from being considered as a possible friend or colleague.
-For example, I keep my distance from the person who makes illicit comments about me and refuse to do business with folks who intentionally deceive customers.
+But certain traits disqualify someone from being considered a possible friend or colleague.
+For example, I keep my distance from the person who makes illicit comments about me and refuses to do business with folks who intentionally deceive customers.
 I don’t like to judge and condemn others but I need to protect myself.